walkerning/aw_nas/README.md

 See the sub-directories under `examples/research/` for more details.

 If you find this codebase helpful, you can cite the following research for now.

 ```
 @misc{ning2020surgery,
-    title={A Surgery of the Neural Architecture Evaluators},
+    title={Evaluating Efficient Performance Estimators of Neural Architectures},
-    author={Xuefei Ning and Wenshuo Li and Zixuan Zhou and Tianchen Zhao and Yin Zheng and Shuang Liang and Huazhong Yang and Yu Wang},
+    author={Xuefei Ning and Changcheng Tang and Wenshuo Li and Zixuan Zhou and Shuang Liang and Huazhong Yang and Yu Wang},
     year={2020},
     eprint={2008.03064},
     archivePrefix={arXiv},
     primaryClass={cs.CV}
 }
 ```

 ## References